 The Colchagua Valley in Chile is lush, green, and all about wine!
+Find out the best Colchagua wine tours to make the most of your trip to the region.

 While you could take a day trip from Santiago (it’s around three hours by bus), we chose to base ourselves in Santa Cruz for a few days.
 It’s a small town, so don’t expect a lot of entertainment or dining options, but it was a welcome rest after the hustle and bustle of city life.